 The Title IX Committee for Student Concerns will review these requests twice per year, generally in August before the Fall Semester and in December before Winter Study and Spring Semester.
-The Title IX Committee for Student Concerns currently consists of: Toya Camacho, Title IX Coordinator and Assistant Vice President for Institutional Diversity and Equity; Marlene Sandstrom, Deputy Title IX Coordinator and Dean of the College; Meg Bossong, the Director of Sexual Assault Prevention and Response; and Donna Denelli-Hess, Health Educator.
+The Title IX Committee for Student Concerns currently consists of: Toya Camacho, Title IX Coordinator and Assistant Vice President for Institutional Diversity and Equity; Gretchen Long, Deputy Title IX Coordinator and Dean of the College; and Meg Bossong, the Director of Sexual Assault Prevention and Response.

 As part of the assessment, this committee will ask that the party requesting discontinuance provide the following in writing:

-● Detailed information on how the NCO has interfered with their ability to access any College program, activity or benefit of the College;
+- Detailed information about why they believe the NCO has interfered with their ability to access any College program, activity or benefit of the College;

 The committee will also provide the party opposing discontinuance an opportunity to explain why the NCO should remain in place.

 The NCO will be discontinued under the following circumstances:

 - The responding party is no longer a member of the Williams community, including because of graduation, expulsion, or termination of employment.
 In this case, if safety concerns remain, the requesting party should be directed to information on abuse prevention or harassment prevention orders (sometimes referred to as restraining orders) that are available in district or probate court.
 The requesting party may also discuss with Campus Safety and Security, the Title IX Coordinator, or the applicable Deputy Title IX Coordinator whether the circumstances warrant the posting of the responding party from entry onto the College campus.